BdR76/datasetmultitool/readme.md

 Interpret, convert and reformat CSV datasets and various text formats.
 For example you can take a dataset and:

-* Convert it to different comma/semi-colon or tab separated format
+* Convert dataset to different comma/semi-colon or tab separated format
-* Update date values to US, European and ISO date formats
+* Update date or datetime values to US, European and ISO date formats
 * Replace decimal points or comma's in numeric values
 * Remove thousand separators from number values
-* Rearrange the column order
+* Rearrange column order
 * Convert all data to SQL insert statements

 How to use it